docqai/docq/README.md

 ## Vision

-Be the goto OSS GenAI application stack for the privacy and security concious.
+Be the goto OSS GenAI application stack for the privacy and security conscious.

 ## Demo